 But I saw a new one that I need to add to my list of things to discuss with clients.

-My clients were the beneficiaries of a couple of small insurance policies owned by one debtor’s parent.
+My clients who were establishing trusts in Chapel Hill , are the beneficiaries of a couple of small insurance policies owned by one debtor’s parent.
 The policies were intended to provide for funeral expenses of the parent.

 When the parent passed away within 180 days of the bankruptcy filing, those insurance policies dumped their bounty into the lap of the bankruptcy trustee.
 A law firm that only does probate can concentrate solely on elders and can give them all the attention.